guitarrapc/AzureFunctionsIntroduction/Terraform/README.md

 Environment | Description | Use case
 ---- | ---- | ----
 CloudShell | Managed Console with MSI. | Each developer's dev env.
-CI | Service Principal Id of application registration, terraform. | CI
+Local | Service Principal Id of application registration, terraform. | CI

+## Notice

+* terraform version : Will depends on what CloudShell supports. -> see terraform.tf
+* Env : ARM_ACCESS_KEY is required for terraform's backend blob authentication.
+* Env : ARM_USE_MSI will redirect your credential with local SP and CloudShell's MSI.

 ## Run on Local (service principal id for Terraform)